turingschool/curriculum/tutorials/debugging/outputting_text.markdown

 4. Add a call to `debug` in the `show.html.erb` to display the current article.
   * Extra challenge: Write a `d` helper as described above.
 Add it to your application's layout so every page displays `@article` or `@articles` if they exist.
 5. Implement a custom logger and add log entries for each step of the article life-cycle: `create`, `update`, `show`, and `destroy`.
 Trigger a few of those actions and see that they're output in the audit log.

+Once complete, either commit (`git commit`) or get rid of (`git reset --hard`) your changes.
+You can stay on the debugging branch for the next section.